‘By the end of Year 13 students reach standards that are well above national averages’ Ofsted 2014

 The Sixth Form is rightly renowned for its extra-curricular activities and many students join the Sixth Form from other schools specifically to benefit from these.
 There is a rich range of activities to get involved in and a whole programme of enrichment events in which all students participate.
 Our aim is to develop well-rounded, confident and ambitious individuals with a broad range of experiences, who are able to take their place in society.
 Students are encouraged to grow in maturity by developing independent study skills and the quality of resilience essential for success.

 We seek the best for every student in the Sixth Form by providing them with excellent facilities and the highest level of support and care.
 The purpose built Sixth Form Centre hosts a large common room with access to wi-fi, two private study rooms and a computer suite.

 Sixth Form Dress Code

-In the Sixth Form students are no longer required to wear uniform.
-They are expected to be presentable and smart in their appearance.
-Jeans and hoodies are not permitted except on days when money is being raised for charity.
+In the Sixth Form students are no longer required to wear uniform, but are expected to be presentable and smart in their appearance.
 There is a Sixth Form Dress Code which all students are required to follow.

 Arrange a visit

 The vast majority of our Year 11 students move on into the Sixth Form where they are joined by others from a variety of different schools and by students from abroad.
 Prospective Sixth Form students are invited to visit the school on a normal school day to see it in operation.
 Visitors are given the opportunity to see around the whole of our extensive site, to visit the Sixth Form Centre and talk to members of our Sixth Form Team.
 We also hold an Open Evening in November, followed by Taster Day in December, before students apply for a place in early January.